h4ndsh/h4ndsh.github.io/2025/lanturtle-vpn/index.md

-# DIY LAN Turtle - Building a Stealth Remote Access Device
+# DIY LAN Turtle - Building a Stealth Remote Access Device 🔒

-# Summary

-This post details how to build a DIY stealth remote access device using the Luckfox Pico Max RV1106, inspired by the commercial LAN Turtle but at a fraction of the cost.
-We'll cover everything from hardware selection and OS installation to setting up secure remote access using Twingate VPN, making it perfect for security professionals and network administrators who need reliable remote access without complex port forwarding or traditional VPN setups.
+In this post, I share my experience building a DIY stealth remote access device using the Luckfox Pico Max RV1106.
+Inspired by the commercial LAN Turtle but seeking a more affordable solution, I created this device to enable secure remote network access without complex port forwarding or traditional VPN setups.
+This project served as both a practical solution and a valuable learning experience in hardware integration and network security.

-# Introduction 🎯
+# Introduction

-Every security professional knows the value of reliable remote access to local networks.
-While solutions like port forwarding and traditional VPNs exist, they often come with their own set of complications and security concerns.
-This project was born from the need to access local networks remotely without the hassle of router configuration or complex VPN server setups.

-The commercial [LAN Turtle](https://shop.hak5.org/products/lan-turtle) already offers these capabilities, but at a premium price point.
-This project aims to create a similar solution at a more affordable price while providing an excellent learning opportunity.
-After all, the best way to understand a tool is to build one yourself!
+My need was simple: I wanted reliable remote access to local networks without the hassle of router configuration or complex VPN server setups.
+While the commercial [LAN Turtle](https://shop.hak5.org/products/lan-turtle) offers these capabilities, its premium price point led me to explore building my own solution.
+This project became an opportunity to not only create a cost-effective alternative but also to deepen my understanding of the underlying technologies.

 # Hardware Selection 🛠️

-After careful consideration, I chose the [Luckfox Pico Max RV1106](https://www.luckfox.com/EN-Luckfox-Pico-Max) as the heart of this project.
-This compact powerhouse offers an impressive set of features at a remarkably affordable price point.
+After researching various options, I chose the [Luckfox Pico Max RV1106](https://www.luckfox.com/EN-Luckfox-Pico-Max) as the core of my project.
+This compact device offers an impressive set of features at a remarkably affordable price point.

 ## Specifications